Everest Base Camp Trek

 Trek to Tengboche (3,860m) - 5 hrs walk

-After breakfast in Namche, we start our trek towards Tengboche enjoying the superb view of Mt.
-Everest, Nuptse, Lhotse, Ama Dablam and close up view of Thamserku.
+After breakfast in Namche, we start our trek towards Tengboche, enjoying the superb view of Mt.
+Everest, Nuptse, Lhotse, Ama Dablam, and a close-up view of Thamserku.

-Our trek follows on the gradual trail with few ups and downs overlooking a magnificent view of the great Himalaya.
+Our trek follows the gradual trail with a few ups and downs, overlooking a magnificent view of the great Himalayas.

-Along the way, we can spot wild lives like pheasant, musk deer, or a herd of Himalayan Thar.
-The trail goes gradually down up to Kyangjuma.
-The path eventually reaches Sanasa which is the major trail junction to Gokyo valley and Everest Base Camp.
+Along the way, we can spot wildlives like pheasants, musk deer, or a herd from Himalayan Thar.
+The trail goes gradually down to Kyangjuma.
+The path eventually reaches Sanasa, which is the major trail junction between Gokyo Valley and Everest Base Camp.

-After having a relaxed lunch at Phunki Tenga we then have a little tough climb steep up through the pine forests while before we reach Tengboche.
+After having a relaxed lunch at Phunki Tenga, we then had a tough climb steeply up through the pine forests before we reached Tengboche.

 Walking Distance: